oracle/graal/docs/tools/vscode/graalvm/README.md

 ![Native Image Agent pane](images/ni_agent_pane.png)

+> Note: The **NATIVE IMAGE** pane will show up when you open your Java project in VS Code workspace.

 With older versions of the GraalVM Tools for Java extension, use a launch configuration - **Launch Native Image Agent & Java 8+ Application** to start a Java project with the Tracing agent.

 ![Special Launch Native Image Agent & Java 8+ configuration](images/ni_launch-config.png)